How do you proceed?

 Within this layered process, I’m deeply interested in the hesitations or negotiations we engage with within ourselves before words physically leave the mouth and enter social space.
 What keeps us from voicing our wants and needs?

-These processes also lend an element of “taking away” or “removal” (removing wood from the block as it is carved into, or taking away ink from a plate to make a monoprint) which serve as a metaphor for the removal of hesitation, doubt, or fear we must process in order to speak.
+These processes also offer an element of “taking away” or “removal” (removing wood from the block as it is carved into, or taking away ink from a plate to make a monoprint) which serve as a metaphor for the removal of hesitation, doubt, or fear we must process in order to speak.

 This is especially when making a request, expressing a need, or voicing the disagreeable.